Virdio

 Expensivehardwarewasthebarriertoengaginghomefitness

-In 2021, millions of people were working out at home, but the most engaging options required expensive, space-consuming equipment.
-Peloton needed a $1,500 bike.
-Mirror needed a $1,500 screen.
-Everyone else was stuck with pre-recorded YouTube videos and zero performance tracking.
+In 2021, the most engaging home fitness options were gated by expensive equipment.
+Peloton needed a $1,500 bike, Mirror needed a $1,500 screen, and everyone else was stuck with passive YouTube videos and zero performance tracking.

-Virdio’s leadership had machine vision technology that could detect body poses through a standard camera and simulate exercise equipment using AR.
-The opportunity was enormous: deliver the engagement of a Peloton class to anyone with a laptop or phone, no hardware required.
+Virdio’s machine vision could read body poses through a standard camera and simulate exercise equipment in AR.
+That meant we could deliver Peloton-grade engagement to anyone with a laptop or phone, no hardware required.

 Peloton